THE STORY OF

 This was the

-second official radio broadcast for Cabel T-B. It was recorded in
+2nd official radio broadcast for Cabel T-B. It was recorded in the

-the fall of 1984 on 215 Brinwood drive in Houma, Louisiana.
-This
+fall of 1984 on 215 Brinwood drive in Houma, Louisiana.
+This recording

-name of the new location.
-This recording has the first appearance
+of the new location.
+This recording has the first appearance of "Fred

-of "Fred on the phone", later to be known as "Fabulous Fred" and "Pot Head
+on the phone", later to be known as "Fabulous Fred" and "Pot Head Fred".

-Fred".
-It would also be the first mention of Dino's girlfriend "Jessica",
+It would also be the first mention of Dino's girlfriend "Jessica", as well

-as well as the first and last recording with "Sexy Sally".
-This is
+as the first and last recording with "Sexy Sally".
+This is also the

-also the first use of nick names like "Dinomite Dino" and "Krazy Kelly".
+first use of nick names like "Dinomite Dino" and "Krazy Kelly".
+Another

-Another important first is the use of drugs during the broadcast, for this
+important first is the use of drugs during the broadcast, for this would

-would continue for 24 years!
-The broadcast begins after a strange
+continue for 24 years!
+The broadcast begins after a strange encounter

-encounter with He-man figures.
-Kelly is doing cocaine, Fred is getting
+with He-man figures.
+Kelly is doing cocaine, Fred is getting paid,

-paid, and he runs out the door when he realizes he is on the air (unlike
+and he runs out the door when he realizes he is on the air (the opposite

 Overall, this broadcast was chaotic,